You have no items in your shopping cart.

 9.5.
 The Customer shall be liable to pay to the Company, on demand, all reasonable costs, charges or losses sustained or incurred by the Company including without limitation any direct, indirect or consequential losses, arising from any loss of profit, loss or damage to property, injury to or death of any person arising directly or indirectly from the Customer’s fraud, negligence, failure to perform or delay in the performance of any of its obligations under the Contract, subject to the Company confirming such costs, charges and losses to the Customer in writing.

 9.6.
-Red One Ltd has a minimum 7 working day cancellation policy.
-If you are unable to make your agreed appointment, please contact us on 01392 444773 or email email@example.com to let us know as soon as possible.
-If a cancellation is made within 7 days prior to the appointment date, payment in full for the place on the course will still be required.
-When issuing refunds for payments made online, you will receive the initial amount paid minus a 3% processing fee.
-This is to cover our online booking charges.
+Red One Ltd has a cancellation policy as detailed in clause 19, Termination.
+If you are unable to make your agreed appointment, please contact us on 01392 444773 or email firstname.lastname@example.org to let us know as soon as possible.

 10.1.
 This Condition sets out the entire financial liability of the Company (including any liability for the acts of its employees, agents, consultants or sub-contractors) to the Customer in respect of any